 A few weeks ago I started walking/running in the mornings, mainly for health reasons.
 It has been hard to be consistent so I only do this activity a few days a week.

 The Apostle Paul wrote, "Grace be to you and peace from God our Father, and from the Lord Jesus Christ.
 Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort; Who comforteth us in all our tribulation, that we may be able to comfort them which are in any trouble, by the comfort wherewith we ourselves are comforted of God" (2 Cor.
-1:2 – ...
+1:2 – 4).
+In a world where trouble waits around every corner it is good to know that Christians do not have to face trouble alone, we ...

 Writing a column like this can be a challenge.
 After all, I also preach and teach two or three times every week.
 I don't want to use the same material over and over.
 I want to say something fresh and relevant.
 Still, the Christian message really hasn't changed in the last 2000 years.
 It is still about what Jesus did for us when He gave His life so that we might live.